Biography of Charles Babbage

 In 1828, Charles was elected as Lucasian Professor of Mathematics at Cambridge.
 This university chair, once held by Isaac Newton, was a great honor, though it carried an annual salary of less than £100.
 Babbage however did not think it was worth the distraction from his beloved Difference Engine.
 He held the post for ten years, however, he did not live in Cambridge and seldom lectured there.
 Nevertheless, he was always grateful for the appointment, which he called the only honour I ever received in my own country.

-At the end of 1827 Babbage made a long (one year) trip to Europe, when he met a lot of leading European scientists.
-After returning to England, from 1829 to 1834, Babbage engaged in electoral politics, promoting candidates and even standing for election himself.
+Filled with sorrow, at the end of 1827 Babbage made a long (one year) trip to Europe, when he met a lot of leading European scientists.
+After returning to England, his famous charm, wit, and humor had been restored, but he had clearly changed and his family life was gone.
+From 1829 to 1834, Babbage engaged in electoral politics, promoting candidates and even standing for election himself.
 In 1830 he published a book—Reflections on the Decline of Science in England, which is the best known of Babbage’s many polemics against the scientific institutions of his day and fueled much debate at the time and after.
 In addition to the affairs of his family, he continued with the Difference Engine, and managed to write a book on the economy of manufacturing.
 He began to also to hold regular Saturday evening parties, initially in order to introduce his teenage children, Herschel and Georgiana, into society.
 Before long, the Babbage soirées formed an important part of the London social scene.
 Often, the guest list exceeded 200.
 They came from all parts of polite society: lawyers and judges, doctors and surgeons, deacons and bishops, and scholars and artists by the score.
 In the midst of this full bustle of activity during the 1830s, personal tragedy again struck Babbage.
 In 1834, his beloved daughter Georgiana became ill and died.
 She was only 17 years old.
 To deal with his grief, Charles threw himself more deeply into his work.

 Babbage was able to turn every experience to advantage.
 After all his visits to workshops and factories both in England and on the continent, he sought to draw general principles from them.
 In 1832, Babbage compiled these principles into the more than 30 chapters of his book On the Economy of Machinery and Manufactures.
 Within three years, there were four editions in England, one in America, and translations into German, French, Italian, Spanish, Swedish, and Russian—a real best-seller.